jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 **Availability**:
 How readily available a service is.
 S3 standard has 99.99% availability.
 S3 may not be available per 53 minutes in a year.

+**Pricing**:
+- S3 Standard does not charge any data retrieval fee.
+- S3 Intelligent-Tiering does not charge any data retrieval fee.
+- All other storage classes have a retrieval fee.

 The S3 storage classes are: